ComputeCanada/molmodsim-vmd-visualization/_episodes/02-VMD_basics.md

 ~~~
 {: .language-bash}

 - Check out [Publication Figure Rendering With Tachyon](https://www.ks.uiuc.edu/Research/vmd/minitutorials/tachyonao/) for more details.

 ### Visualizing Volumetric Data.
 VMD has the ability to compute and display volumetric data.
-Volumetric data is data that is a function of position, e.g. density, potential, solvent accessibility, stored as a 3-D grid of values.
-VMD can display volumetric data in a few different ways.

-Load file:
-workshop/pdb/6N4O/RNA_models/modeRNA/chain_D_model_B.pdb

-Compute density map:
+Volumetric data sets represent parameters whose values depend on their location in 3D, such as density, potential or solvent accessibility.
+Volumetric datasets store data as 3-D grids.
+Volumetric data can be visualized by VMD as slices, as isosurfaces, or by using volumetric data to color objects.
+Plugins for creating and analyzing volumetric data are also available in VMD.

+#### Computing density maps
+Let's use the file workshop/bcl2-1.pdb

+Load this file and compute density map using `Volmap Tool`:
-`Extensions`-->`Analysis`-->`Volmap Tool`
+1. Go to `Extensions`-->`Analysis`-->`Volmap Tool`
-Change:
-- selection all
-- resolution 0.5
+2. Change `selection` to `all` and `resolution` to `0.5`

-Press `Create Map`
+3. Press `Create Map`

-Our molecule now has one volumetric data set associated with it, and isosurface representation of this map is created.
+Our molecule now has one volumetric data set associated with it, and isosurface representation of this map is automatically created.

+#### Visualizing volume slices
 - select `VolumeSlice` in `Drawing Method`
 - select `Volume` in `Coloring Method`
 - select `Slice angle`-->`Y`